-- 190 Table 7 Timing specification for SPDM messages shows the timing specifications for Requesters and Responders. - 191 If the Requester does not receive a response within T1 or T2 time accordingly, the Requester can retry a request message.
-A retry of a request message shall be a complete re-transmission of the original SPDM request message.
-From the perspective of a Requester, a retry of a request message is the retransmission of the original SPDM request.
-From the perspective of a Responder, a retry of a request message is the reception of the original SPDM request.
-From the perspective of a Responder, a retry of a request message is the reception of the same SPDM request one or more times in succession directly following the transmission of the same SPDM request one or more times in succession assuming the transport receives messages in order.
-Successive SPDM requests are different if the values of any bits differ between them, in which case, the Responder will process them differently. - 192 The Responder shall not retry SPDM response messages.
-It is understood that the transport protocol(s) can retry but that is outside of the SPDM specification.
+- 196 Table 7 Timing specification for SPDM messages shows the timing specifications for Requesters and Responders. - If the Requester does not receive a response within T1 or T2 time accordingly, the Requester can retry a request message.
+A retry of a request message shall be a complete retransmission of the original SPDM request message.
+From the perspective of a Requester, a retry of a request message is the retransmission of the original SPDM request one or more times in succession directly following the transmission of the original SPDM request.
+From the perspective of a Responder, a retry of a request message is the reception of the same SPDM request one or more times in succession assuming the transport receives messages in order.
+Successive SPDM requests are different if the values of any bits differ between them, in which case the Responder will process them differently. - If the transport is not reliable, then the Responder should support retry by identifying whether a received request is a retried one or a new one.
+If the Responder supports retry, then the response to a retried request shall be identical to the original response.
+If the transport is reliable, then the Responder may support retry. - The Responder shall not retry SPDM response messages.
+It is understood that the transport protocol(s) can retry but that is outside the scope of this specification.

-193 9.1 Timing measurements
+9.1 Timing measurements

-194 Unless otherwise stated, a Requester shall measure timing parameters, applicable to it, from the end of a successful transmission of an SPDM request to the beginning of the reception of the corresponding SPDM response.
-A Responder shall measure timing parameters, applicable to it, from the end of the reception of the SPDM request to the beginning of transmission of the response.
+Unless otherwise stated, a Requester shall measure timing parameters, applicable to it, from the end of a successful transmission of an SPDM request to the beginning of the reception of the corresponding SPDM response.
+With the exception of RDT, a Responder shall measure timing parameters, applicable to it, from the end of the reception of the SPDM request to the beginning of transmission of the response.
 The requirement assumes that the Responder has immediate access to the transport.

-195 9.2 Timing specification table
+9.2 Timing specification table

-196 The Ownership column in Table 7 - Timing specification for SPDM messages specifies whether the timing parameter applies to the Responder or Requester.
-For encapsulated requests, the Requester shall comply with the timing parameters where the Ownership indicates a Responder.

-197 Table 7 - Timing specification for SPDM messages
+- The Ownership column in Table 7 Timing specification for SPDM messages specifies whether the timing parameter applies to the Responder or Requester.
+For encapsulated requests, the Requester shall comply with the timing parameters where the Ownership indicates a Responder. - 204 Table 7 Timing specification for SPDM messages